Cyclone Harold: Fiji

-Damage caused by Harold in the agricultural and educational industry of Fiji totaled up to FJD$28.4 million (US$12.5 million), but the toll of infrastructural damage remained unknown.
+Damage caused by Harold in the agricultural and educational industry of Fiji totaled up to FJ$35.5 million (US$15.5 million).
 1,919 buildings in Fiji were damaged by Harold and 575 were destroyed, mainly in the Eastern Division.
+The government estimated the total damage to be exceeding US$40 million.

 Tonga

 The Fua’amotu Tropical Cyclone Warning Centre in Tonga was activated on April 7 as Harold was forecast to track into Tongan waters within two days.
 Heavy rain warnings and flash flood advisories were issued for 'Eua, Ha'apai, Tongatapu, and Vava'u, with additional warnings for high winds covering the same areas in addition to other outlying islands.
 Commercial banks in Tonga closed on April 9, with normal operations expected to return on April 14.
 Police advised residents to seek shelter if necessary and to avoid Nuku'alofa's central business district.
 An extreme high tide warning, the highest level of tide warning possible in Tonga, was issued for Tonga's coastal waters as Harold approached, also coinciding with a king tide, which were predicted to cause possibly the highest tides near Tonga for 2020.

 Power outages began affecting parts of Tonga due to falling trees caused by the storm on April 9.
 The center of Harold passed 90–100 km south of Tongatapu, lashing Tonga with heavy rains and wind; a peak gust of 80 km/h was registered at 'Eua Airport.
 Damage to food crops and water supplies occurred in 'Eua and Tongatapu.
 Storm surge, reaching 0.86 m above king tide, inundated coastal extents of Tongatapu, with their greatest impacts on the island's central and western shores.
 Three tourist resorts west of Nuku'alofa were destroyed; their beach-side cottages, events complexes, and residences were razed by the surge.
 Of the islands, 'Eua was most badly affected, with serious damage wrought to its wharf.
 Some houses were unroofed and electricity was lost throughout the island.
 Casualties were reported in the kingdom on April 10, although cut communications by the storm prevented confirmation of them.
 Farther inland, vegetation and crops were damaged by the storm.
 On April 23, Tonga's Minister of Finance revealed that the total Damages from Cyclone Harold in Tonga is estimated to in excess of US$111 million.